ENVIRONMENTALISM:

 In May 1864 ‘Man and Nature’: or

-physical Geography as modified by human action was published- author was a Vermont scholar and
+physical Geography as modified by human action was published- author was a Vermont British India was invited to

 head the newly created Indian Forest Service—Dietrich Brandis.
 He and Marsh